First-class facilities of the Titanic

-Reflecting the White Star Line's reputation for far superior comfort and luxury, the RMS Titanic had extensive facilities for first-class passengers which were widely regarded as the finest of her time.
+Reflecting White Star Line's reputation for superior comfort and luxury, the Titanic had extensive facilities for First Class passengers which were widely regarded as the finest of her time.
 In contrast to her French and German competitors, whose interiors were extravagantly decorated and heavily adorned, the Titanic emphasized comfort and subdued elegance more in the style of a British country manor or luxury hotel.
 Titanic's enormous size enabled her to feature unusually large rooms, all equipped with the latest technologies for comfort, hygiene, and convenience.
 Staterooms and public spaces recreated historic styles with a painstaking attention to detail and accuracy.
 There was a wide range of recreational and sporting facilities in addition which provided ample opportunity for amusement during a voyage.